fuse-open/fuselibs/Documentation/CodingStyle.md

 ## JavaScript

-We generally try to write ideomatic JavaScript, but we also have a few additional guidelines:
+We generally try to write idiomatic JavaScript, but we also have a few additional guidelines:

 * Use tabs for indentation
-* *Do* use egyptian braces
+* *Do* use Egyptian braces